 Moreover, the wrong choice of color will never give a vibrant feeling in your kitchen.
 It will even destroy the overall look and feel of the kitchen.

 Quick Fix: A quick fix is to add kitchen proof paints directly from the market.
 You can also use normal paint with some other mixtures as suggested by the experts.
 Use several coatings in the highly steam condensed area like over the stove and burner area, oven and refrigerator area, etc.

 Choosing a dimmable light for the main kitchen, or not fitting any light in the cabinet can be a mistake if you are installing the cabinet for display purposes.
 Further, the poor lighting system can cause the dropping of several food items on the cabinets.

-Quick Fix: Try installing a shiny LED light (or, several) depending on the size of the kitchen.
-You can also use a small LED light inside the kitchen cabinet that will give a vibrant look and save you from other hazards.
+Quick Fix: Try installing a shiny LED light (or several) depending on the kitchen’s size.
+You can also use a small LED light inside the kitchen cabinet to give a vibrant look and save you from other hazards.

 7. Lack of Ventilation System at the Kitchen

 The kitchen always produces heats and steams from the cooking water and food.
 When the steam continuously affects the surface of the cabinet, it creates a sticky residue over there.
 When not regularly cleaned, it can damage the woods of your kitchen cabinet.
 The lack of proper ventilation can put you in such a situation.

 Quick Fix: The stove area is a highly steam condensed area of a kitchen.
 You should install a kitchen hood over the stove.
 The window of the kitchen should be big enough to circulate the steam out of the kitchen.
 Besides, depending on the size of your kitchen, 1 or 2 exhaust fans should be installed.
 To clean the existing residue, use soapy water with a microfiber cloth.